almsseason/upgraded-waddle/datasets/README.md

 Testing Replica Set Zero Downtime Deployment Artificial Intelligence Version Control Database Multi-threading Database Indexing
 Latency Optimization Opportunities don't happen.
 You create them.
 API Gateway Edge Computing React Quantum Computing Logging Optimization Load Balancing Stay hungry, stay foolish.
-Automation Multi-threading
+Automation Multi-threading Success usually comes to those who are too busy to be looking for it.
+I find that the harder I work, the more luck I seem to have.
+Data Pipeline CI/CD The only way to do great work is to love what you do.